radioactivedecay/radioactivedecay/docs/source/tutorial.rst

 Multiplication and division on inventories
 ------------------------------------------

-You can multiply or divide the activities of all radionuclides in an inventory by a constant as follows:
+You can multiply or divide the amounts of all nuclides in an inventory by a constant as follows:

 .. code-block:: python3